Find out more about the Tuckwell Scholarship Selection Panel members.

 Graham Tuckwell is an alumnus of ANU (BEc (Hons) 1978 and LLB 1981).

 Graham invented the concept of listing gold on the stock exchange – gold ETFs – and went on to build his company, ETF Securities Limited, into a leading issuer of Exchange Traded Products in Europe, the USA and Australia.
-The European and USA businesses were sold in 2018 and the company was renamed ETFS Capital.
-From its London base, it now invests its capital in start-up businesses in the ETF eco-sphere.
-Prior to establishing ETF Securities, Graham worked in corporate advisory and investment banking for 20 years in Australia and London, where he met his wife Louise.
-Before moving into investment banking, he worked as an economist in the Department of Prime Minister and Cabinet in Canberra.
+The European and USA businesses were sold in 2018 and for the next seven years the company operated as a venture capital firm from its London office, investing its capital in start-up businesses in the ETF eco-sphere.
+The fund closed for new investments in 2025 and is now being wound down to enable the family to focus on other matters.

 In 2015 Graham was awarded an honorary Doctorate degree from ANU and in 2022 was appointed an Officer of the Order of Australia.